Daily Fantasy Sports ILLEGAL in California, per AG opinion

 Key Points:

-California Attorney General Rob Bonta is expected to release an opinion by Thursday, July 3, declaring online fantasy sports illegal in the state.
+California Attorney General Rob Bonta released an opinion on Thursday, July 3, declaring online daily fantasy sports illegal in the state.

-The opinion could affect a wide range of fantasy sports formats, including daily fantasy pick’em and traditional DFS.
+The opinion is expected to affect a wide range of fantasy sports formats, including daily fantasy pick’em and traditional DFS.

-While the opinion would not be legally binding, it may lead to legal action, enforcement or operators withdrawing from the market.
+While the opinion is not legally binding, it may lead to legal action, enforcement or operators needing to withdraw from the market.

 ————

 For over a decade, Californians have participated in daily fantasy sports (DFS) and fantasy pick’em contests.
 But that may soon change.
-California Attorney General Rob Bonta is set to release a legal opinion declaring most, if not all, forms of real-money online fantasy sports illegal under state law.
+On Thursday, July 3, California Attorney General Rob Bonta released a legal opinion declaring real-money online daily fantasy sports illegal under state law.
 This move could fundamentally reshape the fantasy sports landscape in the most populous state in the U.S.

-Which types of fantasy sports could be deemed illegal in CA?
+Which types of fantasy sports are now in danger in CA?

-There are several distinct formats of online fantasy sports, and the expected opinion may not distinguish between them.
-The following formats could be swept up in the decision:
+There are several distinct formats of online fantasy sports, and the opinion went to great lengths to distinguish between them.

 “Against-the-house” DFS Pick ‘Em products